wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/advanced-usage/shuffleboard-tuning-pid.rst

 .. image:: images/tuning-pid-1.png

-This is the test mode picture of a wrist subsystem that has a potentiometer as the sensor (pot) and a speed controller connected to the motor.
+This is the test mode picture of a wrist subsystem that has a potentiometer as the sensor (pot) and a motor controller connected to the motor.
 It has a number of areas that correspond to the PIDSubsystem.

 1. The analog input voltage value from the potentiometer.
 This is the sensor input value.
 2. A slider that moves the wrist motor in either direction with 0 as stopped.
 The positive and negative values correspond to moving up or down.